Key Points

 Smart card and PKI smart card are used interchangeably in the context of enterprise network security.
 Just about every smart card is capable of being integrated with a public key infrastructure (PKI) because they all share the same fundamental component – a secure cryptoprocessor chip.

-In fact, smart cards often have the capacity to perform some of the basic functions of a PKI by themselves (creating private keys, storing digital certificates, etc.).
+In fact, smart cards can often perform some of the basic functions of a PKI by themselves (creating private keys, storing digital certificates, etc.).
 They don’t, however, natively have a convenient graphical user interface or the capacity to be managed at scale.

 To overcome that obstacle, organizations use a smart card management system (SCMS) like the SecureW2 system.
 SCMSs offer the ability to integrate smart cards into your PKI so that you can simultaneously configure multiple devices and enroll them for x.509 digital certificates.